draff1800/nodejs-fetch-xml-and-convert-to-json-service/README.md

 <br />

-* Run `npm run start` to run the service.
+* Run `npm start` to run the service.
 This also schedules a database refresh each midnight, using data from [vPIC](https://vpic.nhtsa.dot.gov/api).
 * In a new terminal, run `curl http://localhost:3000/vehicles/makes` to fetch Vehicle Makes and Types.
   * The service will initially check the database.
   * If database is empty, it will be populated using [vPIC's API](https://vpic.nhtsa.dot.gov/api) before returning the newly stored data.